St-Pardon/dsa-interview-tasks/amazon-fresh/README.md

 # Amazon Fresh Task
+Sometimes call the demolition man.
 Amazon Fresh is a grocery delivery service that offers consumers the option of purchasing their groceries online and having them delivered on schedule.
 The Amazon Fresh team is planning a route for a delivery truck to deliver customer orders in the city of Techlandia.
 The planner will create a delivery area for each order to effectively plan the route.The area is abstracted as a grid.
 Not all locations are accessible by road.
 The truck only needs to make a single delivery in each area.

 ## Requirement
 Write an algorithm to determine the minimum distance required for the truck to deliver the order.